letlui/react-redefined/README.md

 # React-redefined

-react-redefined allows you to override react-component, class, function or variable by applying decorator
+react-redefined allows you to override react component, class, and function by applying decorator
 @redefined

 ## Installation